Future of the Royal Navy: Mine countermeasures and Hydrographic Capability (MHC)

 The 2015 SDSR specified that only 12 mine-counter measure vessels were planned to exist in Joint Force 2025.
 The three oldest Sandown-class minehunters were decommissioned.
 At one point it was anticipated that the UK and France would collaborate on a Maritime Mine Counter Measures project.
 At DESI 2017, the First Sea Lord mentioned that the Royal Navy aimed to accelerate the incremental delivery of future mine countermeasures and hydrographic capability (MHC) programme.

 All of these plans notwithstanding, in 2020 the parliamentary National Audit Office (NAO) noted that no funding had been allocated in the 2019 to 2029 period to replace the Navy's mine countermeasures capability.
 The 2021 defence white paper subsequently confirmed that all existing MCMV vessels would be phased out in the 2020s and replaced by autonomous systems.

 Preliminary measures were taken to equip the Royal navy with autonomous minehunting systems and in May 2015, a contract was signed with Atlas Elektronik UK to supply Unmanned surface vessels (USVs) of their ARCIMS system for autonomous mine clearance.
 The first boat delivered under this contract was the optionally-manned RNMB Hazard, which took part in Exercise Unmanned Warrior 16.
 She was followed by the autonomous RNMB Hussar in 2018 and RNMB Harrier in August 2020, by which time they came under Project Wilton within the First Mine Counter Measures Squadron at HMNB Clyde.
-RNMB Hebe, due in Spring 2021, will be longer - 15 m instead of 11 m - to accommodate a Portable Operations Centre Afloat that allows her to control Harrier and Hazard while also co-ordinating autonomous operations.
+RNMB Hebe, which arrived in 2021, is longer - 15 m instead of 11 m - to accommodate a Portable Operations Centre Afloat that allows her to control Harrier and Hazard while also co-ordinating autonomous operations.

+Further components in the Mine Hunting Capability (MHC) Program include the U.K.-French MCM program, which is to deliver four sets of systems (each of which includes: a Portable Operation Center (POC), Two Thales / L3Harris 12-metre Unmanned Surface Vessels - USVs -, a towed Synthetic Aperture Multiviews (T-SAM) vehicle and a Multi-Shot Mine Neutralisation System (MuMNS)).
+In April 2022 a further contract was awarded to AEUK to supply nine SeaCat UUVs as part of the MHC project.
+SeaCat can be deployed from a variety of platforms down to the size of the Sea-class workboat.